bray2sick/assets/README.md

-# Free Content Delivery Network (CDN) with GitHub Repositories
+# Using GitHub as a Free Content Delivery Network (CDN) with jsDelivr.

 ## Introduction